j-zavala/py-echo-server/README.md

    python -m venv echo-server-venv source echo-server-venv/bin/activate  # On Windows, use `echo-server-venv\Scripts\activate`
    ```
+   Using a virtual environment helps to isolate dependencies and keep your project environment clean.

 4. Install dependencies:
    As this project uses only Python's standard library, there are no external dependencies to install.
 However, if you add dependencies in the future, you can install them using: